Skip to content

 Get the ISO

 The ISO (or .iso) is the installation image of AxOS.
 You can download it from the AxOS release page.
+Please ensure you have the lastest ISO, previous ISOs will often have installation issues with the evolution of the Arch ecosystem.

 Flash the ISO to the installation media